gryslik/ml-musings/Jekyll_Blog/_posts/2022-05-20-lunar-lander2.markdown

 categories: ml
 ---
 <h3>Introduction</h3>
-In the previous post, we provided an overview of the openai lunar lander environment and got our solution installed and running.
+In the previous post, we provided an overview of the lunar lander environment and got our solution installed and running.
 In this post, we'll talk about the structure of the solution and what's happening as we train our agent.